Interviewers are more interested in what you have learned than in the 'failure' itself.

-Interviewers are sometimes just as interested in what has gone wrong in your life as what has gone right.
+Graduate and internship interviewers are sometimes just as interested in what has gone wrong in your life as what has gone right.
 This is not because they take pleasure in others’ pain nor because they want to see you squirm, but because they want to see how you have dealt with adversity and obstacles.
 They want to see whether you can learn from mistakes and how resilient you are.
-It is also a good way to test your problem-solving skills and assess how aware you are of your strengths and weaknesses .

 For this reason, it’s not uncommon for you to be asked ‘What has been your biggest failure to date and what did you learn from it?’ or variations on the theme, such as: